 COBI F4U-4 Corsair

 The new COBI F4U-4 Corsair is a lego compatible, 1/32 scale brick model of the famous Korean War navy version of the WWII Vought F4U Corsair.
-The COBI 2417 is new for December 2022 and will most likely replace the current version here.
+The COBI 2417 is new for December 2022.

 The COBI F4U-4 set features 511 lego compatible pieces and one mini figure.
 All the COBI Corsair markings are pad printed so no stickers are necessary.
 This is good because who wants to cover their bricks in stickers?